martbetz/martbetz.github.io/terms-and-conditions.md

 <br>
 The author provides no guarantees regarding the accuracy of the website’s content; nor does the author  accept responsibility should any misinterpretation of its content arise. -->
 </p>
-<p>Every effort is made to ensure that this website does not contain any content that may reasonably be considered as offensive, age-restricted, or otherwise morally and/or legally unacceptable; however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>  — please <a href="https://github.com/martbetz/martbetz.github.io/issues/new ">contact the author</a>  directly regarding any legitimate concerns.
+<p>Every effort is made to ensure this website does not contain content that may reasonably be considered imoral (such as direspectful or offensive material) or is legally defined as harmful according to UK law (such as age-restricted material); however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>  — please <a href="https://github.com/martbetz/martbetz.github.io/issues/new ">contact the author</a>  directly regarding any legitimate concerns.
 </p>
 <p>
 All content is reflective of style (for example, humorous and/or hyperbolic statements are exclusively intended as such; the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise).